 Color has long been regarded as one of the most important factors when looking at the appearance and beauty of a diamond.
 For many, the white or colorless appearance creates a magical brilliance that is highly desirable.
 However, colored diamonds are increasing in popularity, with colored stones bringing the “wow” factor to engagement settings.
 These gorgeous stones are now more accessible to consumers due to advanced lab techniques for man made diamonds.
 Mined colored stones are both expensive and rare, but either option presents a new choice in diamond purchasing.
+Shopping for affordable lab created diamonds can save a fortune for the colored diamond customer.

 Choosing Between Rare or Lab-Grown Colored Diamonds